chef/knife-azure/DOC_CHANGES.md

 # knife-azure 1.4.0 doc changes

-### `azure_subnet_name` option to create new subnets
-This option allows users to specify the name of a new subnet to create via the `knife azure vnet create` subcommand.
-Despite the subcommand name, this command would only update existing vnets, not create them.
-This option allows the vnet name to be specified and will also correctly create vnets as the name of the subcommand suggests.

 ### `cloud-api` value for `bootstrap_protocol_option` in server create
 This option can be specified as an alternative to the `winrm` (default for Windows) or `ssh` (default for Linux) protocols as the way to